-is a damaged Nativity of the Virgin by Niccolò di Pietro Gerini and on the right a more vivid Presentation at the Temple by 'school of Taddeo Gaddi', as the printed guide in the church tells us.
+is a damaged Nativity of the Virgin by Niccolò di Pietro Gerini and on the right a more vivid Presentation at the Temple by the 'school of Taddeo Gaddi', as the printed guide in the church tells us.
 The frescoes on the left were discovered during the 1948 restoration work.
-In the tabernacle behind the 18th century altar is a locally revered Madonna from around 1255.
+In the tabernacle behind the 18th-century altar is a locally revered Virgin from around 1255.
 There's a glazed terracotta Crucifixion in the left hand wing of the transept by Andrea della Robbia's workshop, and a bas-relief self-portrait head in the right hand wing by Francesco da Sangallo (1494-1576) and another by him